 Conscription and housing

-If you have had your own rented flat for over three months before you join the services, Kela will grant compensation as housing benefits for reasonable living costs.
+If you have had your own rented flat for over three months before you start conscript service, Kela will grant compensation as housing benefits for reasonable living costs.
 More information can be found from the conscripts section on Kela’s website.